Askinkaty/Russian_learner_corpus_ReLCo/README.md

 Format of the data:

-* 1st column: the learners' answers
+* 1st column: learners' answers
-* 2nd colung: if an answer is different from the original word in the sentence, the column has a replaced word, otherwise -- None.
+* 2nd column: if an answer is different from the original word in the sentence, the column has a replaced word, otherwise -- None.
 * 3rd column: **Err** -- an error tag, **MA** -- grammatically acceptable alternative answers.
 * 4th column: **0** -- an error label, **1** -- grammatically correct words.